KrumpusWumpus/Documentation/README.md

-# Dead by Daylight Modding Documentation
+# Dead By Daylight Modding Documentation

 Pull requests should target the `dev` branch.